-This captivating activity of speleology is relatively new to Sri Lanka and is rather an unusual experienced not to be missed.
-Sri Lanka is dotted with many caves from the Ritigala mountains in the north to the central hills and the southern hillocks of the South.
-The most famous being Batatotalena at sudugala, attributed to the “Balangoda man” a prehistoric man whose skeletal remains were uncovered inside this cave, Belilena in Kithulgala and aptly named “Wavulpone” because of the large community of bats living inside with some records indicating a figure as high as hundred thousand
+This captivating activity of speleology is relatively new to Sri Lanka and is rather an unusual experience not to be missed.
+Sri Lanka is dotted with many caves from the Ritigala mountains in the north, to the central hills and the southern hillocks of the South.
+The most famous being Batatotalena at sudugala, attributed to the “Balangoda man”, a prehistoric man whose skeletal remains were uncovered inside this cave.
+Belilena in Kithulgala and aptly named “Wavulpone” because of the large community of bats living inside with some records indicating a figure as high as a hundred thousand.

-The word speleology, describes the exploration, surveying, mapping and photographing of caves, used by the scientific community.
-These caves are home to a great variety of creatures that are nocturnal in their habits and most of the recently discovered species are from caves which have been around for at least 500 million years, and abound with stalactites and stalagmites, formations of conical calcium deposits sometimes as tall as a child.
+The word speleology describes the exploration, surveying, mapping, and photographing of caves, used by the scientific community.
+These caves are home to a great variety of creatures that are nocturnal in their habits and most of the recently discovered species are from caves that have been around for at least 500 million years and abound with stalactites and stalagmites, formations of conical calcium deposits sometimes as tall as a child.

 Batatotalena (Batadombalena) Cave

-A hike from the nearest township of Sudugala, and then a climb of about 50m will bring you to the mouth of this fairly large cave, is a very important archaeological site since it contains evidence of human habitation from 32,000 BC and the 10 skeletal remains of the oldest human remains of Sri Lanka were also excavated from this cave, the “Homo sapiens balangodensis”, the Balangoda man may also have been responsible for the creation of Horton plains for agriculture.
+A hike from the nearest township of Sudugala, and then a climb of about 50m will bring you to the mouth of this fairly large cave.
+It is a very important archaeological site since it contains evidence of human habitation from 32,000 BC and the 10 skeletal remains of the oldest human remains of Sri Lanka were excavated from this cave, the “Homo sapiens balangodensis”.
+The Balangoda man may also have been responsible for the creation of Horton plains for agriculture.

 Situated on the Buluthota – Rakwana road roughly north of Embilipitiya is another famous cave in which approximately 250,000 bats inhabit the cave, the largest known congregation of bats in Sri Lanka, hence the name “Wavulpone” meaning dwelling of Bats.

-Located between Kumana & Lahugala-Kithulana National parks this ancient Buddhist monastery is also believed to be the place where according to preserved Vedda legend for us a recollection of a lost race known as the Nittevo.
+Located between Kumana & Lahugala-Kithulana National park.
+This ancient Buddhist monastery is also believed to be the place, where according to preserved Vedda legend, is a recollection of a lost race known as the Nittevo.
 There has been much controversy as to the identity of this folk.
 Some hold that the Nittevo are a lost tribe of Negritoes while others believe them to have been some kind of ape-man.
 Yet others identify them with an extinct species of bear known as rahu valaha.

 Ravana Ella Cave

-Ravana cave is rather small and fits snugly on the slopes of a hill which lies in a forest about 2 kilometres away from the picturesque town of Ella.
-Once inside the cave, there are several smaller caves which run deep into the main cave wall.
-Legend has it that this cave was used by Ravana the king of devils, to hide the beautiful Sita whom he kidnapped from Rama.
-It is also said to be part of a network of tunnels which leads to the Dowa rock temple at Bandarawela.
+Ravana cave is rather small and fits snugly on the slopes of a hill which lies in a forest about 2 kilometers away from the picturesque town of Ella.
+Once inside the cave, there are several smaller caves that run deep into the main cave wall.
+Legend has it that this cave was used by Ravana, the king of devils, to hide the beautiful Sita, whom he kidnapped from Rama.
+It is also said to be part of a network of tunnels that leads to the Dowa rock temple at Bandarawela.